pnp/List-Formatting/column-samples/date-monthly-emoji/README.md

 ![screenshot of the sample](./assets/screenshot.png)

-The correspondence between the months and emoji in this sample is as follows.
+The correspondence between the months and emoji in this sample is as follows:

 Month     |Emoji
 ----------|------